 I first heard about the CNOC Vecto water bag in the garage of a new friend as we compared gear choices after a four day bikepacking race.
 He had found it by accident on Amazon while searching for hydration bladders, and noticed in the reviews that people were using it as an alternative squeeze bag for the Sawyer Mini.
 He tried it, fell in love, and the rest is history.

-A few months later I ordered one with some skepticism – if it was so great, why hadn’t I heard about it before?
-I put it to the test on some overnight backpacking trips and, most recently, a month-long bicycle tour through Sudan.*
+A few months later I ordered one with some skepticism.
+If it was so great, why hadn’t I heard about it before?
+I put it to the test on some overnight backpacking trips, then a month-long bicycle tour through Sudan,* and most recently almost 100 days of thru hiking on the Colorado and Arizona trails.

 * Note: The water in Sudan requires purification, not just filtration, which the Sawyer Squeeze does not do.
 I used a combination of the Sawyer and chlorine dioxide to safely purify my water there.
 For more details on this crucial difference, see this post on water purification for travelers.